-A lot of non-profit and government organizations use competitive bidding to make sure they get the best value when they’re purchasing a new product or service, and the E-rate Program requires it!
+A lot of non-profit and government organizations use competitive bidding to make sure they get the best value when they’re purchasing a new product or service File Along with Me, and the E-rate Program requires it!

 Competitive bidding is a formal process to identify the products/services you need, and allow vendors to submit bids to provide them.
 The goal of competitive bidding is to attract as many bidders as possible, so you can receive better service and a lower price.
 For E-rate, you also need to remain fair and open so all vendors have an equal opportunity to win you as a customer.

 E-rate requires at least 28 days of bidding

 The E-rate Program requires a minimum 28-day competitive bidding period.
 This means that for 28 days, you cannot evaluate bids or select a service provider (you can start evaluation/selection on day 29).

 The 28-day competitive bidding period starts when you submit your FCC Form 470 online.
 Some schools/libraries need to allow more time due to state or local procurement rules (check your state and local procurement rules!).